Our sunny corner of Sussex boasts some outstanding gardens, from formal gardens fit for a king to wild and wonderful spaces where wildlife thrives.

 Arundel Castle gardens and grounds

-The award-winning* exquisite gardens at Arundel Castle are truly a sight to behold.
-Open from 1st April to 2nd November 2025, there’s so much to see here.
+Back to Top of ListThe award-winning* exquisite gardens at Arundel Castle are truly a sight to behold.
+Open from 1st April to 1st November 2026, there’s so much to see here.
 From tropical and English gardens to the quirky Stumpery; glasshouses bursting with produce, and a fragrant rose garden, these are gardens which dazzle with floral delights.
-In April 2025, the annual Tulip Festival will see the grounds burst into blazes of colour as up to a million tulips put on an outstanding show.
-Or visit in May 2025 to witness the ‘fireworks of gardening’ at The 2025 Allium Extravaganza where thousands of alliums will burst into bloom with their vibrant, pom-pom-shaped heads.
+In April, the annual Tulip Festival will see the grounds burst into blazes of colour as up to a million tulips put on an outstanding show - keep your eyes peeled for the dates to be announced for maximum tulip impact!
+Visit in May to witness the ‘fireworks of gardening’ at the Allium Extravaganza where thousands of alliums will burst into bloom with their vibrant, pom-pom-shaped heads.
 These really are gardens fit for a king and are a must-see for any garden lover.
 Visits can be pre-booked in advance or just arrive on the day.

 Image: The Drone Awakens